Mahimachavalam009/Etl_testing_demo/README.md

 # Etl_testing_demo
 ETL testing

-#this is a demo project for live ETL testing
+This is a demo project for live ETL testing

-Use-Case Scenario : A companies HR wants to get a few details of the current employees as a report, the job of the tester to get the report done within the deadline and to meet the HR requirements
+#Use-Case Scenario : A companies HR wants to get a few details of the current employees as a report, the job of the tester to get the report done within the deadline and to meet the HR requirements

 ```bash